arnavgautam/TreeHacks2015/Demos/Demo-BuildClips/Segment2.md

 	![Uploading a Video](Images/windows8-upload-video.png?raw=true)

 	> **Speaking Point:**
 	> Let me capture a title and description for my video, and then I'll press upload to pick the video.
-We're going to hit open, and this is now uploading this off to Windows Azure.
+We're going to hit open, and this is now uploading this off to Microsoft Azure.
 We're going to use the exact same REST URL we published earlier with our Web APIs in the middle tier.
-And this is going to talk to that Web service on the back end, it's going to then fire off a REST call to Windows Azure Media Services and it's going to kick off an encoding job, which is then going to start encoding it.
+And this is going to talk to that Web service on the back end, it's going to then fire off a REST call to Microsoft Azure Media Services and it's going to kick off an encoding job, which is then going to start encoding it.
 And then once it's done, and you can see it just completed, it will be able to be played through our streaming server in the cloud.

-1. Switch back to the **Windows Azure Management Portal** and navigate to your Media Service account.
+1. Switch back to the **Microsoft Azure Management Portal** and navigate to your Media Service account.

 	> **Speaking Point:**
-	> Now that my video is uploaded, let's switch back to the Windows Azure Management Portal.
+	> Now that my video is uploaded, let's switch back to the Microsoft Azure Management Portal.

 1. Go to the **Content** section of the media service and show the video uploaded and the running encoding job.